samboy/ChessVariantResearch/Chess921600/README.md

 name Chess921600.

 However, then the concern is: Does a setup unfavorably favor Black or White?
-And the answer is, with most setups, less so than with Classic Chess (which gives White a 39 centipawn advantage).
+And the answer is, with many setups, less so than with Classic Chess (which gives White a 39 centipawn advantage).

 ## This program